adilrafi/dublin-flight-data/README.md

 •	Integration: Ensure the fetch URL in the JavaScript section of index.html points to your VM's public IP address at port 8080.
 •	View Results: Open your browser and navigate to http://<Your-VM-IP>/index.html to view the live Dublin Air Traffic Intelligence Dashboard

+Note: I used AI to help understand the code and various aspects of the project.
+Additionally, I used AI to rephrase the above text.